Provenance research at Leipzig University Library

 Random samples of items acquired after 1945 showed that books seized by the Nazis continued to join the holdings of Leipzig University Library long after the war was over.
 Therefore, the project was extended to examine items acquired between 1945 and 1970.
 In the second phase (January to December in 2011), illegally acquired items were mainly found among acquisitions from an East German agency known as the Central Office for Old Academic Holdings in Gotha (later Berlin).
 In addition, more acquisitions from the period 1933 to 1945 were found which were only catalogued after 1945 owing to the partial relocation of the library following its destruction in an air raid in 1943.

 During the two project phases, all in all about 20,000 volumes were autoptically examined.
-Some 6,000 volumes suspected of having been looted by the Nazis were identified, recorded in the catalogue as such, also recorded in the project database of items stolen by the Nazis at Leipzig University Library together with their provenance characteristics, and reported to the database maintained by the German Lost Art Foundation.
+Some 6,000 volumes suspected of having been looted by the Nazis were identified, recorded in the catalogue as such and reported to the database maintained by the German Lost Art Foundation.
+There is also an excerpt from the catalog as a separate collection "NS-Raubgut an der UB Leipzig".
 Furthermore, the results of the project were presented in an exhibition at Bibliotheca Albertina (27 November 2011 to 18 March 2012) and the accompanying exhibition catalogue.

 Even though the project is now officially over, the search for Nazi-looted property continues.
 Illegal acquisitions from the Nazi era frequently crop up in deliveries of old holdings from the various branches of Leipzig University Library and are appropriately dealt with.
 So far, 897 items have been either returned to heirs of the owners or preserved at the library under amicable solutions reached with them.